Our Distinctives

 Jesus' Way of Discipleship

-Our values and practices are rooted in the truth of Scripture and the ways of Jesus revealed there.
+Our values and practices are rooted in the ways of Jesus as revealed in the truth of Scripture.
 God sent Jesus from heaven to earth, and after His baptism and testing in the wilderness, He began proclaiming the good news: ‘The Kingdom of God has come near.
 Repent and believe the good news!’
 Soon after, Jesus called His first disciples to follow Him.
 His message and invitation point us to a life of discipleship—to become more and more like Him.

 A disciple is someone who learns from and obeys what is being taught and modeled to them.
 We see this throughout the Gospels, as Jesus repeatedly teaches His disciples what it means to follow and obey Him.